For the treatment of muscular trigger points and myofascial dysfunction

 Caution is warranted with younger patients; based on empirical evidence, this type of needling is not recommended for children younger than 12 years of age.
 If a child is undergoing it, the parent and child’s consent is needed and the child should fully understand the procedure before treatment begins.

 Dry Needling Takeaways:

 - Dry needling is a common treatment technique with orthopedic manual physical therapy and chiropractors.

-- Dry needling involves a very thin needle being pushed through the skin in order to stimulate a trigger point that causes pain and disability.
+- It involves a very thin needle being pushed through the skin in order to stimulate a trigger point that causes pain and disability.

 - During a session, the needle penetrates the trigger point, which is known when there is a local twitch response.
 This response suggests that the trigger point is being stimulated and there will be a therapeutic response.

 - Dry needling is a safe and effective treatment option for patients who are not afraid of needles.

-- Patients who undergo dry needling will see benefits in range of motion and joint use right away.
+- Patients who undergo this treatment will see benefits in the range of motion and joint use right away.
 Sometimes several sessions are necessary in order to fully eliminate the trigger point.

 Are you still unsure if Dry Needling is for you, please schedule a complimentary Discovery Consultation HERE or give us a call any time!
 We can discuss the pros and cons of this procedure and provide you with reviews from our clients.

 Take The First Step Today On Your Journey Back To Health

 Maybe you have some questions you’d like to ask before you make a decision on becoming a client.
 Maybe you want to learn what the difference is between functional medicine vs integrative medicine.
 Or maybe you found us through searching the web for a functional medicine chiropractor near you and want more information.
 Our office is standing by, happy to answer any questions you have to see whether or not Core Flex Wellness and Chiropractic is right for you.
 We are proud to serve the communities in Aspen, Basalt, and surrounding areas in CO.